An orchard spraying scenario

 That was a lot of preamble to describe an issue that many orchardists are already aware of.
 What is needed is a way to adjust the amount of pesticide per unit ground area (i.e. the label’s prescription) to achieve consistent foliar coverage for canopies of varying shape and density.
 The concept is visualized in the following figure.
 In addition, the method has to be simple, intuitive and effective.

-Many models have been proposed to tackle this issue, including Tree-Row Volume, Leaf Area Index, Leaf Wall Area, PACE+ and DOSAVIÑA.
+Many models have been proposed to tackle the dose expression issue, including Tree-Row Volume, Leaf Area Index, Leaf Wall Area, PACE+ and DOSAVIÑA.
 There are advantages and disadvantages to each method.
-Standing on the shoulders of giants, we combined aspects of each of these models, including incorporating dose expression research from USDA ARS work in nurseries, to develop the Crop-Adapted Spraying (CAS) method.
+Standing on the shoulders of giants, we combined aspects of each of these models, including incorporating coverage factor research from USDA ARS work in nurseries, to develop the Crop-Adapted Spraying (CAS) method.
 It is neither complicated nor sophisticated.
 It formalizes a series of qualitative calibration techniques and the objective is to achieve a target foliar coverage pattern.
 When achieved with sufficient accuracy, pesticide efficacy is maintained and waste is greatly reduced.

 Perhaps I shouldn’t point out flaws before I describe the model’s effectiveness, but it’s important to understand that CAS relies on a few critical assumptions.

 The first assumption is that the sprayer operator’s typical ratio of formulated product to carrier is appropriate.
-We need a starting point for adjusting the amount of pesticide per unit area, and typically the label is too subjective.
-Further, the operator might be tank mixing other products and electing to reduce the dose of each tank mix partner, or adjusting the ratio of product to carrier to reflect pest pressure.
+We need a starting point for adjusting the amount of pesticide per unit planted area, and unless the label specifies a concentration (i.e. a ratio of formulated product to water) or a minimum amount of product per planted area, this is a reasonable starting point.
 The appropriateness of this assumption is evidenced by a history of satisfactory pest control in the orchard.

 The second assumption lies in defining a threshold for sufficient coverage, and this is a real challenge.
 Applications can be concentrate or dilute.
-Some products (albeit few) are locally systemic while others have limited redistribution.
-Even the droplet size employed (e.g. A mist blower’s fines compared to coarse droplets produced by an air induction nozzle) will have bearing.
+Some products translocate in the leaf or redistribute on the leaf surface while others do not.
+Even the droplet size employed (e.g. A mist blower’s fines compared to Medium-Coarse droplets produced by an air induction nozzle) will affect dose, bioavailability and how long residues are active.
 So, how does one draw a universal line in the sand and say “this much is enough”?

 The sprayer should receive all seasonal maintenance prior to first use and undergo a visual inspection before each spray day.

-Place water-sensitive paper at the top, centre and bottom of the tree canopy and spray water.
-As an approximation, if coverage exceeds 10-15% surface-area and 85 discrete droplets per square centimetre, reduce output in those positions by replacing nozzles with lower outputs.
-If less than ideal coverage is achieved, increase the nozzle rates in those positions.
-Excessive coverage may be unavoidable in the outer edge of the canopy, given that spray must pass through to get to the centre.
-Be aware that ambient wind speed and humidity have significant impacts on coverage.
+Be aware that excessive coverage may be unavoidable in the outer edge of the canopy, given that spray must pass through to get to the centre.
+It is not unusual to see half the deposition mid-canopy when the outside is saturated.
+Also be aware that ambient wind speed and humidity have significant impacts on coverage.
 Therefore, only test coverage in conditions similar to your typical spraying conditions.